bllanos/linear-probe/README.md

 - Determination of the probe's 3D position from a single camera's view
 - Quantitative evaluation of probe localization

+## Environment
+- MATLAB R2016b and later were used for development, but earlier releases will likely work.
+- Requires the Image Processing Toolbox, and the Computer Vision Systems Toolbox.

 ## Usage Instructions
 - Files starting with capital letters are MATLAB scripts, which can be used as described in their documentation comments.